 - Mercury: rapid decline of its magnetic field

-- Venus: recent volcanic eruptions and the apparent signficant slowing of rotation
+- Venus: recent volcanic eruptions and the apparent significant slowing of rotation

-- Earth: rapid decline of magnetic field; inner core melting; black smokers; rapidly changing "ancient" geologic features
+- Earth: rapid decline of magnetic field; inner core melting; black smokers; rapidly collapsing "ancient" features

 - Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, radon & helium emissions